Learn How to Become a Nurse

 Education and Training

 Nursing candidates may also want to consider an associate’s degree in nursing (ADN) program.
 These programs are typically offered through community colleges and specialty schools.
 Just like a BSN, an ADN prepares students to take the NCLEX-RN exam to become a registered nurse but can usually be completed in 2-3 years.
-The biggest advantage to this path is that students can graduate faster and qualify for entry level nursing positions.
-This can lead to a substantial amount of savings in tuition expenses and may help to keep student loan debt manageable for students on a tight budget.
-Nurses who choose this option will often opt for an online RN to BSN bridge program to create advancement opportunities after gaining some valuable experience.
+The biggest advantage to this path is that students can graduate faster and quickly qualify for entry level positions in the field.
+This can lead to a substantial amount of savings in tuition expenses and may help to keep student loan debt manageable for those on a tight budget.
+Students who choose this option will often opt for an online RN to BSN bridge program to create advancement opportunities after gaining some valuable experience.

 Last but not least, a nursing diploma program will also prepare aspiring nurses for a successful career.
 While there are fewer of these programs available, they remain a viable training option.
 They are hospital based schools and training can be completed within three years.
 Graduates are provided with a Diploma in Nursing and are eligible to take the NCLEX-RN exam.